trezor/trezor-firmware/docs/tests/ui-tests.md

 creates a report where you find which tests were altered, added, or removed relative to master.
 This useful for Pull Requests.

 This report is available as an artifact on CI as well.
+You can find it by visiting the "core unix ui changes" job in your pipeline - browse the artifacts and open `master_diff/index.html`.